-Hemifacial spasm is characterized by frequent involuntary twitching of one side of the face.
+Hemifacial spasm, also known as a facial twitch, is characterized by frequent involuntary twitching of one side of the face.
 This twitching or spasm usually starts around the eye and slowly progresses to involve the lower face.

 The muscles in the forehead and neck are usually the last to be affected.

 Most often, hemifacial spasm is caused by a blood vessel pressing on the facial nerve at the point where the nerve exits the brainstem.

 UPMC neurosurgeons are among the most experienced in the U.S. in treating hemifacial spasm with microvascular decompression, which alleviates the spasms by moving the blood vessel away from the nerve.

 Our doctors have refined this procedure since first implementing it nearly 40 years ago.

 Today, UPMC neurosurgeons perform approximately 75 microvascular decompressions for hemifacial spasm each year, with 92 percent of people experiencing complete relief or dramatically improved symptoms.
 Surgery causes significant complications in fewer than 5 percent of cases.